-This week, Kafkadesk spoke with Zuzana Palovic and Gabriela Bereghazyova, respectively the founder and co-director of ‘Global Slovakia’, a Bratislava-based NGO working to bring Slovakia to the world, present what makes their native country unique to a global audience and help Slovaks come to terms with their past.
+This week, Kafkadesk spoke with Zuzana Palovic and Gabriela Bereghazyova, respectively the founder and co-director of ‘Global Slovakia’, a Bratislava-based NGO working to bring Slovakia to the world, present what makes their native country unique to a global audience and help Slovaks come to terms with their past and identity.

 Hi Zuzana and Gabriela!
 You were both born in then-Czechoslovakia in the late years of communism, and yet have two very different life stories.
 Could you tell us a bit about yourselves, your life path and background?